Use these links to access the resource guides. All of the resource guides are available for download.

 The goal of these resource guides is to support the formation and ongoing work of community heritage conservation through research, guidelines, and standards.
 By understanding best practices and lessons learned, improved interpretation and implementation is possible.

-Use the buttons above to access each resource guide, or use these quick-access links for information that has broader application:
+Use the buttons above to access each resource guide, or use these quick-access links:

 Character-defining Elements (here)

-Decision making (a suggested approach for consensus here)
+Decision making (a suggested approach for achieving consensus here)

 Heritage Alteration Permits (brief summary here)